m0xpd/YuSynth-VCA-for-Eurorack/Front_Panel/README.md

 The files constitute a simple [Kicad](https://www.kicad.org/) project, which defines the panel - you may wish to modify my design to 'personalise' it.

-The process of Gerber and drill file generation in Kicad seems to me to be a little more 'clunky' than in Eagle (because I'm used to it), but you'll find plenty of on-line tutorials explaining how to do it (such as [this one](https://www.lioncircuits.com/faq/pcb-fab/how-to-generate-the-gerber-files-using-kicad)).
+The process of Gerber and drill file generation in Kicad seems to me to be a little more 'clunky' than in Eagle (because I'm used to Eagle's CAM processor), but you'll find plenty of on-line tutorials explaining how to do it (such as [this one](https://www.lioncircuits.com/faq/pcb-fab/how-to-generate-the-gerber-files-using-kicad)).

 My panel is seen here: